 Marisa has a degree in Social Communication, in which she specialized in Journalism, from FACHA.
 She has a post-graduate degree in the Management of Projects, from the School of Engineering, at UFF, and in Business Communication, at the Cândido Mendes University.
 Her professional experience includes working as a communications manager at Apex, linked to the MRE, where she implemented a strategic international communication to the United States, the European Union, and China.
 She reformulated the processes of internal communication and digital communication, as well as coordinating the press support team.
 Marisa also worked for the candidature, and subsequently for the Organizing Committee, of the Rio 2016 Olympic Games.
 As communication manager, she headed the Strategic Communication Plan – which involved five years of work until the Games began, and then the communication of Casa Brasil for the London Olympic Games.
 She was an observer at the Olympic Games in London (summer) and Sochi (winter) for the press operation and relations.
 She has also worked for the Consórcio Estreito Energia (CESTE), in the construction of the Estreito Hydroelectric Plant, in Maranhão, where she managed the press support teams, events, communication with impacted communities, and internal communication.
-At iCS, Marisa will be working with the Kigali Project and the implementation of the E+ Energy Dialogues project.
+At iCS, Marisa will be working with the Kigali Project and the implementation of the E+ Energy Transition Institute.